Teaching Church

 Worship Service Participants

-Preacher: Rev. Dr. Timothy M. Klinkenberg
+Preacher: Rev. Dr. Paul Elliott

-Choir Director: Karissa Raebel
+Choir Director: Alex Guebert

-Audio/Visual: Hector Cerda, Cody Thomas
+Audio/Visual: Hector Cerda, Cody Thomas, and Blaine Currer

 Thanks for joining us today!